-To assess the impact of the workforce development system and understand the perception of stakeholders, the Kentucky Workforce Innovation Board (KWIB) conducted a statewide listening tour in preparation of the 2024 WIOA State Plan.
+From the perspective of building the workforce ecosystem from the grassroots level, assessing the impact of the workforce development system and understand the perception of stakeholders, the Kentucky Workforce Innovation Board (KWIB) conducted a statewide listening tour in preparation of the 2024 WIOA State Plan.
 From July through the end of October 2023, all ten Kentucky Local Workforce Development Areas (LWDA) contributed to the work.